davidsneighbour/kollitsch.dev/content/privacy-policy/index.md

 ### YouTube

 We maintain an online presence on YouTube to present our company and our services and to communicate with customers/prospects.
-YouTube is a service of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, a subsidiary of Google LLC, 1600 Amphitheater Parkway, Mountain View, CA 94043 USA.
+YouTube is a service of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, a subsidiary of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA.

 We would like to point out that this might cause user data to be processed outside the European Union, particularly in the United States.
 This may increase risks for users that, for example, may make subsequent access to the user data more difficult.
 We also do not have access to this user data.
 Access is only available to YouTube.